If you think someone you know has experienced a hate crime there are lots of ways in which you can help them.

 Think

 Are they in immediate danger?
 If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
-If they are on campus, you should tell Security (01483 683333) that the emergency services are on their way and give details of the individual’s location.
+If they are on campus, you should tell Campus Safety (01483 683333) that the emergency services are on their way and give details of the individual’s location.

 Find a safe space: if an incident has just happened, try and find somewhere they feel safe.
-If they are on campus and this isn't possible, you can suggest they call Security on 01483 683333.
+If they are on campus and this isn't possible, you can suggest they call Campus Safety on 01483 683333.

 What is a hate crime?
 It might be useful to think about what hate crime is and how some of the behaviours are described.